cakemanager/cakephp-whosonline/README.md

 # WhosOnline plugin for CakePHP

-The WhosOnline plugin for CakePHP 3.0 and the CakeManager helps you to watch your registered users.
+The WhosOnline plugin for CakePHP 3.0 (and the [CakeManager](https://github.com/cakemanager/cakephp-cakemanager)) helps you to watch your registered users.
+You can see when they're logged in, last seen and more!

 You are able to see the following:

 - Last login timestamp